 Now on the other side of the X-axis rail assembly, take a second flange bearing and slide it into place as shown.
-It should fit into the bore on the right-hand side of the right-side steel plate.
+It should fit into the bore on the right-hand side of the right-side steel plate and if the fit is a bit tight then you can wiggle it or tap it into place.